-Here are seven photos and a video of beautiful lenticular clouds.
-EarthSky friends on Facebook and Google+ took the photos in various places around the world.
-These lens-shaped clouds typically form where stable moist air flows over a mountain or a range of mountains.
+Lenticular clouds are lens-shaped or saucer-shaped clouds.
+Generally, they typically form where stable moist air flows over mountains.
 When this happens, a series of large-scale standing waves may form on the mountain’s downwind side.
-If the temperature at the crest of the wave drops to the dew point, moisture in the air may condense to form lenticular clouds.
-As the moist air moves back down into the trough of the wave, the cloud may evaporate back into vapor.
-So lenticular can appear and disappear relatively quickly.
-Plus they’re not familiar to people who live in low-lying or flat terrain.
-And, just to confound things, lenticular clouds have also been known to form in non-mountainous places, as the result of shear winds created by a front.
-For all of these reasons, lenticular clouds are often mistaken for UFOs (or “visual cover” for UFOs).
-Enjoy the photos!
-Thank you to all who posted.
+Then, if the temperature at the crest of the wave drops to the dew point, moisture in the air may condense to form lenticular clouds.
+As a result, as the moist air moves back down into the trough of the wave, the cloud may evaporate back into vapor.
+So, lenticular clouds can appear and disappear relatively quickly.

 Conversely, people who live in low-lying or flat terrain are unfamiliar with lenticular clouds.
 And, just to confound things, lenticular clouds occasionally also form in non-mountainous places as the result of shear winds created by a weather front.
 Therefore, people often mistake lenticular clouds for UFOs.